synergy-design-system/synergy-design-system/packages/components/LIMITATIONS.md

 The `<syn-button>` element uses a [slotchange](https://github.com/synergy-design-system/synergy-design-system/blob/main/packages/components/src/components/button/button.component.ts#L202C17-L202C27) listener to dynamically apply classes that effect the layout of the component.

-As stated via [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/slotchange_event) `slotchange` events are fired when the **nodes** of a slot changes.
-As most frameworks are reusing instances of `Text` nodes, those events may not trigger when the framework does not fully redraw the components content.
+As stated via [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/slotchange_event) `slotchange` events are fired when the **nodes** of a slot change.
+As most frameworks are reusing instances of `Text` nodes, those events will not trigger when the framework does not fully redraw the components content.

 ### Proposed Solution

 Rendering is a crucial task of current frontend frameworks.
 Most frameworks will try to reuse created `Text` nodes.
-However, for most frameworks it is enough to wrap the slot contents with an `HTMLElement`.
+However, for most frameworks it is enough to wrap the slot contents with any `HTMLElement`.

 #### Solution: